-Based on the findings from the needs assessment, the recommendations were categorized and consolidated into four categories that helped to organize recommendations into an implementation plan.
+Recommendations were consolidated into four categories that helped frame an implementation plan.
 Recommendations in the four categories are:

 1. Building Capacity Within the Community: To successfully implement many of the recommendations, an increase in capacity is required from a staffing perspective.